timsu92/AppWorks-Campus-Summer-Back-End/Week2 (by July 16)/part-3/README.md

 ----
 1. How would you maintain an existing legacy codebase?
 2. How should the methods of RESTful be used?
 How should endpoints be named?
-3. What is the N+1 Problem in a database?
+3. What is the N+1 query problem in a database?